00labs/huma-monorepo/doc/Huma Protocol Spec V1.md

 Pool owner can choose to change the evaluate agent for the pool.
 When this happens, all the accrued EA rewards are paid to the old EA immediately.
 The EA needs to have made the required deposits.

-**Liquidity Providers:**: Liquidity Providers (a.k.a.
+**Liquidity Providers:** Liquidity Providers (a.k.a.
 Lenders) provide capital to the pool and expect financial returns for their investment.
 The only actions that they can do are depositing and withdrawing capital from the pool.

 **Borrowers:** Borrowers are the party who initiates a credit line with the pool and drawdown against the credit line.
 They are responsible for paying interest and minimal principal payment per pay period.

 ### 4.3 Protocol Administration

-**Pause Protocol:**: At critical time, any of the pausers can pause the protocol.
+**Pause Protocol:** At critical time, any of the pausers can pause the protocol.
 After a protocol is paused, it does not accept any actions that involve money flow in or out, i.e., no deposits, no withdrawals, no drawdowns, no repayments.

-**Unpause Protocol:**: Resume the protocol operations.
+**Unpause Protocol:** Resume the protocol operations.
 Only the Protocol Owner can unpause the protocol.

-**Add / Remove liquidity assets allowed:** \*\* This is the list of assets to be allowed as the underlying assets for pools in the protocol.
+**Add / Remove liquidity assets allowed:** This is the list of assets to be allowed as the underlying assets for pools in the protocol.
 We will only support stablecoins in the foreseeable future, starting with USDC.

-**Change Protocol-level Grace Period for Defaults:**: Protocol offers the default value for the grace period for defaults.
+**Change Protocol-level Grace Period for Defaults:** Protocol offers the default value for the grace period for defaults.
 Each pool can overwrite this default value.

-**Change Protocol Treasury:**: This is the wallet address for the protocol treasury.
+**Change Protocol Treasury:** This is the wallet address for the protocol treasury.
 Only pool owner can change this address.

-**Change Protocol Fee:**: Since Huma is a risk-on protocol, it is fair for the protocol to take a share of all the fees and interest generated in the protocol.
+**Change Protocol Fee:** Since Huma is a risk-on protocol, it is fair for the protocol to take a share of all the fees and interest generated in the protocol.
 To keep it simple, the protocol fee will simply be a percentage of all the fees and interest generated in the protocol.
 Initially, this Protocol Fee percentage will be configured by the protocol owner, later on, Huma DAO will take over the responsibility.

-**Add or remove pool owners:**: Add or remove a pool owner.
+**Add or remove pool owners:** Add or remove a pool owner.

-**Add or remove pausers:**: Add or remove a pauser.
+**Add or remove pausers:** Add or remove a pauser.

 ### 4.4 Pool Administration